usefulsensors/ai_in_a_box/README.md

 This section is not required for AI in a Box ordered from [Crowd Supply](https://www.crowdsupply.com/useful-sensors/ai-in-a-box).
 Simply power the box and use it.
-We provide this installation section for people who need to rebuild the microSD memory card or experiment with the code in this repo.
+We provide this installation section for people who need to rebuild the microSD memory card or experiment with code on AI in a Box.

 For this project we use Ubuntu OS server, specifically Jammy CLI b18 release from